 Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our affliction, so that we may be able to comfort those who are in any affliction, with the comfort with which we ourselves are comforted by God.
 For as we share abundantly in Christ’s sufferings, so through Christ we share abundantly in comfort too.
 (2 Corinthians 1:3-5)

 Here, we see that it is through our afflictions that we become more able to bring comfort to others.
 We receive God’s comfort in times of trouble and then in turn pass it on to people in pain.
-But if you trace the theme through the Bible, we see comfort comes in response to affliction and wounding, but is not a permanent state to seek after.

 Out of your comfort zone